AMReX-Astro/Castro/docs/_sources/getting_started.rst.txt

    The resulting executable will look something like ``Castro2d.gnu.ex``, which means this is a 2-d version of the code compiled with ``COMP = gnu``.

+More information on the various build options is given in :ref:`ch:buildsystem`.

 Running the Code
 ================